equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 The package makes available export of all datatypes that you can export with ``res2df``, and uploads these results to Sumo.
 It is part of ``komodo`` and can be accessed from the command line with ``sim2sumo``, or from
 ``ert`` with the forward model **SIM2SUMO**.
-In it't simplest form it needs no extra configuration settings, but comes pre-configured to extract datatypes:
+In its simplest form it needs no extra configuration settings, but comes pre-configured to extract datatypes:

 * summary
 * rft
+* satfunc
+* gruptree
-* wellcompletions
+* wellcompletiondata

 | To run sim2sumo with ert it needs to be inserted in your *ert config file* after the reservoir simulator run, this is typically an **eclipse** run.
 | See :ref:`examples`.